jonnonz1/nz-statute-book/acts/public/1990/health-research-council-act-1990.md

 [Repealed]

 ### 43 Regulations
-The Governor-General may from time to time, by Order in Council, make regulations providing for such matters as are contemplated by or necessary for giving full effect to the provisions of this Act and for the due administration thereof.
+(1) The Governor-General may from time to time, by Order in Council, make regulations providing for such matters as are contemplated by or necessary for giving full effect to the provisions of this Act and for the due administration thereof.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Part 2 — Dissolution of Medical Research Council of New Zealand